muranava/vics/README.md

 ## Build & Test

 Install redis and ensure the redis server is running locally.
+This is needed to run integration tests (it would be nicer to use the embedded redis server for testing...)

     redis-server